 The United States produces around 35 million tons of rubber each year.
 Although that may seem like a lot, the United States is actually not even one of the top ten rubber producers.
 Instead, countries like Thailand and Indonesia top the charts – most of the world’s rubber comes from these two countries.

-Since, comparatively, the USA doesn’t produce as much rubber as some of these other countries like Thailand, it can be harder to find US-made rubber.
+Since the USA doesn’t produce as much rubber as some other countries, like Thailand, it can be harder to find US-made rubber.
 However, this doesn’t mean that it’s impossible.
-There are plenty of rubber-producing companies based in the United States that solely deal with American-made rubber – both natural and synthetic.
+There are plenty of rubber-producing companies based in the United States that solely deal with American-made rubber, both natural and synthetic.

 Steel